-Posted by: Bryan Stallings, Agile Coach and Certified Scrum Trainer
+Posted by: Bryan Stallings, Lucid Chief Evangelist, Agile Coach, and Certified Scrum Trainer

 Recently, the team at Lucidspark had the opportunity to collaborate with Roman Pichler and recreate two of his most popular tools, the Product Vision Board and the GO Product Roadmap, as Lucidspark templates.

 Before introducing those templates, I want you to know a bit about Roman and the tremendous impact he’s had on the Agile community.

 Roman Pichler and Agile Scrum